Damzwan/sketchmate/docs/DRAW_BENCHMARK.md

 Do not commit private user drawings.
 Sanitise ownership metadata and external image URLs before turning a drawing into a repository fixture.

+## JSON size versus resident path memory

+The Ctrl+Shift+D canvas debugger reports these separately. **Serialized JSON Footprint** is the save/sync payload produced by `canvas.toObject()`.
+Packed pencil geometry deliberately keeps the existing `compressedTrace` schema, so that number is expected to remain unchanged.

+**Est. Resident Path Geometry** measures the representation held by live Fabric objects.
+Compact paths use their typed-array byte lengths; ordinary Fabric paths use a V8 object-layout estimate. **Est. Saved by Packed Paths** compares the live representation with the estimated array-of-arrays equivalent.
+Nested group and clip paths are included, and shared eraser geometry is counted once in resident memory while its Fabric equivalent is counted once per clip clone.
+The estimate is for relative comparisons rather than an exact whole-process heap measurement;
+browser heaps, tile bitmaps, history, JSON mirrors, and GPU memory are separate.